MariuszDabrowski/ac-miles/README.md

 1. [Flickity](https://flickity.metafizzy.co/) - for the carousel functionality
 2. [Simplebar](https://github.com/Grsmto/simplebar) - for styling the custom scrollbar

+It uses [ESLint](https://eslint.org/) to keep the code uniform across all contributors following the [AirBnB Javascript style guide](https://github.com/airbnb/javascript) with a few minor rule changes.

 #### To start the project locally: